ines-atoui/prediction_of_PC-s_price/README.md

 - Converts and prepares the data for modeling.

 ### 5. Modeling
-In this section, the script builds and evaluates machine learning models for price prediction.
-It includes the following models:
+In this section, the script builds and evaluates machine learning models for price prediction, including Linear Regression, K-Nearest Neighbors (KNN), Decision Tree, and Random Forest.
+Model performance is assessed using Mean Squared Error (MSE) and R-squared values.
-- Linear Regression
-- K-Nearest Neighbors (KNN)
-- Decision Tree
-- Random Forest

-The script also displays the Mean Squared Error (MSE) and R-squared values to assess model performance.

-### 6. Streamlit App (Not Included in the Script)
+### 6. Streamlit App
-The script mentions the use of Streamlit to create a web application for predicting PC prices.
-However, the actual Streamlit app code is not included in this script.
+The script mentions the use of Streamlit for creating a web application to predict PC prices.
+It includes the remaining code sections for handling the selected options, encoding them, and making a price prediction for the PC based on various features, such as brand, processor type, RAM, storage type, and more.

 ## Running the Script